 What exactly is Pay What You Want (PWYW)?

 PWYW is just what it sounds like, you pay the price that you want to pay.
-Our shows aren’t free or donation-based, we operate like other theatre companies but we let you fill in the blank for the ticket price.
+Our shows aren’t free or donation-based, but we let you fill in the blank for the ticket price.

-It’s a very important business decision when a company picks a price for their product.
+Determining a product’s price is a very important business decision for a company.
 We are, in essence, making each and every patron a business partner when they walk in the door and choose the price of a ticket.

 Why do PWYW?

-Our mission is to make theatre accessible, we never want the cost of a ticket to keep people from going to see live theatre.
-With PWYW, theatre-goers of all walks of life can pay a price that is both fair and affordable.
+Our mission is to make theatre accessible, we never want the cost of a ticket to keep people from seeing live theatre in Los Angeles.
+With PWYW, everyone can afford to see high quality theatre at a price they feel is fair.

 What’s the difference between Pay What You Can (PWYC) and PWYW?